TanmayPani/XGBoostClassifier/README.md

 cd ..
 ./build/XGBoostClassifier --help
 ```
 To get info on all the arguments that can be passes to `int main(...)` function in  `XGBoostClassifier.cpp`.
-Information for most of the parameters for training using `xgboost::Learner` can be found here [here]([XGBoost Parameters — xgboost 2.0.3 documentation](https://xgboost.readthedocs.io/en/stable/parameter.html)).
+Information for most of the parameters for training using `xgboost::Learner` can be found here [here](https://xgboost.readthedocs.io/en/stable/parameter.html).

 The most essential arguments that are needed to run the code are,
 1) `--training-data` : path to file containing training dataset.